Step One: First Contact and Clinical Consultation

 Step Six: Ready to start ABA therapy

-At IMPACT, we believe the start of therapy should be a "soft start" / start out slowly and gradually increase therapy hours to acclimate the children to a new environment and the new people working with them.
-We want to ensure this transition is a positive experience for the child.
-When the clinical team and parents agree that therapy has been successul with the lower weekly hours, then hours are gradually added to meet the clinically recommended weekly hours.
+At IMPACT, we believe the start of therapy should be a "soft start" / start out slowly and gradually increase therapy hours to acclimate your child to a new environment and the new people working with them.
+We want to ensure this transition is a positive experience for your child.
+When the clinical team and parents agree that therapy has been successful with the lower weekly hours, then hours are gradually added to meet the clinically recommended weekly hours.

 Contact us with questions about beginning ABA therapy at IMPACT.